moby/moby/docs/sources/reference/run.rst

 using one or more ``-e`` flags, even overriding those already defined by the developer with a Dockefile ``ENV``::

-   $ docker run -e "deep=purple" -rm ubuntu /bin/bash -c export declare -x HOME="/" declare -x HOSTNAME="85bc26a0e200" declare -x OLDPWD
+   $ docker run -e "deep=purple" --rm ubuntu /bin/bash -c export declare -x HOME="/" declare -x HOSTNAME="85bc26a0e200" declare -x OLDPWD